 Phase 2: Systematize Production (Week 3–4)

 Build your brief template.
 Define your content tiers.
 Set your publish schedule.
 If you're using writers, brief them using the template.
 If you're using AI tools, embed the brief context directly into your prompts or platform settings.
+Operators who want to launch niche sites faster consistently report that this brief-first approach is the single change that unlocked their output.

 Phase 3: Publish and Track (Month 2–3)